AdobeDocs/experience-manager-65.en/help/assets/assets-file-format-best-practices.md

 For optimal performance, Adobe recommends using [!DNL Adobe Camera Raw] library for RAW and DNG files.

 [!DNL Adobe Camera Raw] library supports CMYK color profile as input.
 However, it generates the output in RGB colorspace and supports output in JPEG format only.
-It does not retain the source file colorspace (for example CMYK) in the thumbnails.
+It does not retain the source file colorspace (for example, CMYK) in the thumbnails.

 For more information, see [Camera Raw support](/help/assets/camera-raw.md).